 Gastroparesis means weakness of the muscles of the stomach.
-Gastroparesis results in slow emptying of food from the stomach into the small intestine.
+Gastroparesis results in poor grinding of food in the stomach into small particles and slow emptying of food from the stomach into the small intestine.

 The stomach is a hollow organ composed primarily of muscle.
 Solid food that has been swallowed is stored in the stomach while it is ground into tiny pieces by the constant churning generated by rhythmic contractions of the stomach's muscles.
-Since smaller particles are digested better in the small intestine than larger particles, only food that has been ground into small particles is emptied from the stomach.
+Smaller particles are digested better in the small intestine than larger particles, and only food that has been ground into small particles is emptied from the stomach and then digested.
 Liquid food does not require grinding.

 When the contractions of the stomach's muscles are weakened, food is not thoroughly ground and does not empty into the intestine normally.
 Since the muscular actions whereby solid food and liquid food are emptied from the stomach are slightly different, the emptying of solids and liquids follows different time courses, and there may be slow emptying of solid food (most common), solid and liquid food (less common), or liquid food alone (least common).

 Gastroparesis can be caused either by diseases of the stomach's muscles or the nerves that control the muscles, though often no specific cause is identified.